 I don’t have a lot of experience with eBay, but you might be able to snag a sweet deal on the auction site.

 I love to visit my local stores, you can find unique pieces to craft here, mostly.
 They can be on the more expensive side, but sometimes I like supporting local!

 4. Michaels (Or other big box stores)

 In Canada, it’s Michaels, but you lucky peeps in the States have Joanne’s, Hobby Lobby, etc. I have to shout out to my former employer (Michaels) because they do have some excellent beading supplies and yarn.
 If you hit it at the right time, they’ll be clearing some stuff out to make room for the newer supplies and you can usually snag a pretty sweet clearance deal.

 The big box store will usually have fairly decent prices, I will use them when there’s a sale (online flyers are your friend folks) or coupon.
-They will have more generic items, so if you are looking for something unique or specialized, you may have better luck online.

 6. LetGo, Facebook Marketplace, Kijiji, Etc.

 I’d be remiss if I didn’t mention these.
 Often you can find someone who is getting rid of unused crafting supplies on these websites (or even a garage sale).

 Also, if you want to receive more crafty ideas, delivered straight to your inbox, enter your email down below and receive a free pdf copy of my crafting checklist (details below):